A-Slimani/scrapyUFC/README.md

 - Scrapes previous fights and fighter info

 ## TODO
-- Create a db layer
+- Make this run periodically in the background (with my server)
-- Store records into db
+- Create a new scraper for upcoming fightcards
-- Make everything strictly typed
+    - Probably just get the one first upcoming